Bhadri (estate): History

 There upon Rai Jagmohan Singh and his son Bishnath Singh fled across the border to British territory.
 At Ramchaura Ghat on the bank of Ganges, they were surprised and killed by the Nazim and slain was subsequently removed from office because of this great offence and violation of British territory.
 Taluqdars however remained loyal to British.

 The fort of Bhadri was leveled in 1858 by order of government; its ruins are still to be seen, covered with picturesque clumps of bamboos.

 Bhadri was then given to Amarnath Singh, nephew and adopted son of Rai Jagmohan Singh, who was succeeded by his adopted son, Rai Jagat Bahadur Singh, whose father Sheoratan Singh, was killed at Allahabad.
 Rai Jagat Bahadur Singh also died without issue, and adopted Rai Sarabjit Singh, who received the hereditary title of Rai from the British government in November 1879.
 His property was taken under the management of the Court of Wards in 1867, on account of minority and indebtedness of the owner, and released in 1878.
 The Bhadri taluqa was well managed by Rai Sarabjit Singh, who left it practically unencumbered.
 Later estate was ruled by Rai Krishna Pratap Singh, who was succeeded by Rai Bajrang Bahadur Singh around 1926/1930.

 After Independence of India on 15 August 1947, the Bhadri (Taluq) estate was merged in Republic of India.
 Rai Bajrang Bahadur Singh (1906–1973), the last ruler of Bhadri, served as Lieutenant Governor of Himachal Pradesh from 1 January 1955 to 13 August 1963.
 Rai Bajrang Bahadur Singh had no heir, after his death in 1973, his nephew Rai Uday Pratap Singh proceeded as incumbent titular of Bhadri.

+Bhadri Estate, also known as Bhadri Raj, is a historically significant zamindari estate located in the region of present-day Uttar Pradesh, India.
+It holds an important place in the socio-political and cultural history of North India, particularly in the Awadh (Oudh) region.
+The estate was ruled by a lineage of powerful landholders, often associated with Rajput heritage, who played crucial roles during different phases of Indian history—from the Mughal era to British colonial rule and even during India’s struggle for independence.

+The estate included numerous villages, agricultural lands, and administrative centers.
+Its location allowed it to maintain strong trade connections and sustain a large population dependent on farming and allied activities.